santoshsmalagi/Developer-Essentials/Living-Documentation.md

 ### Documentation is All About Knowledge

 Software development is all about knowledge and decision-making based on that knowledge, which in turn creates additional knowledge.

+* The given problem
-The given problem, the decision that was made, the reason it was made that way, the facts that led to that decision, and the considered alternatives are all knowledge.
+* the decision that was made
+* the reason it was made that way
+* the facts that led to that decision
+* the considered alternatives

 Software design can last a long time.
 It can last long enough to forget about previous decisions made, as well as their contexts.
 It can last long enough for people to leave, taking with them their knowledge, and for new people to join, lacking knowledge.
 Documentation is about kowledge transfer, the process of transferring valuable knowledge to other people now and also to people in the future.
 The greater the ambition, the more documentation becomes necessary to enable a cumulative process of knowledge management that scales beyond what fits in our heads.
 When our brains and memories are not enough, we need assistance from technologies such as writing, printing, and software to help remember and organize larger sets of knowledge.

 ### Specific vs Generic Knowledge

 There is knowledge that is specific to your company, your particular system, or your business domain, and there is knowledge that is generic and shared with many other people in many other companies in the industry.

 * **Generic Knowledge**